simonrob/email-oauth2-proxy/README.md

 - Office 365: register a new [Microsoft identity application](https://learn.microsoft.com/entra/identity-platform/quickstart-register-app)
 - Gmail / Google Workspace: register a [Google API desktop app client](https://developers.google.com/identity/protocols/oauth2/native-app)
+- Outlook / Hotmail (free accounts): because you are not the administrator for these Microsoft-operated domains, the only option is to reuse an existing client ID – see, for example, [Thunderbird](https://blog.thunderbird.net/2023/01/important-message-for-microsoft-office-365-enterprise-users/), or the links above
-- AOL and Yahoo Mail (and subproviders such as AT&T) are not currently allowing new client registrations with the OAuth email scope – the only option here is to reuse the credentials from an existing client that does have this permission.
+- AOL and Yahoo Mail (and subproviders such as AT&T) are not currently allowing new client registrations with the OAuth email scope – the only option here is to reuse the credentials from an existing client that does have this permission

 The proxy supports [Google Cloud service accounts](https://cloud.google.com/iam/docs/service-account-overview) for access to Google Workspace Gmail.
 It also supports the [client credentials grant (CCG)](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-client-creds-grant-flow) and [resource owner password credentials grant (ROPCG)](https://learn.microsoft.com/entra/identity-platform/v2-oauth-ropc) OAuth 2.0 flows, and [certificate credentials (JWT)](https://learn.microsoft.com/entra/identity-platform/certificate-credentials).